nkozlo3/nkozlo3/README.md

 - 👋 Hi, I’m Neil
-- 👀 I’m interested in Machine Learning, Game Development, and Cybersecurity!
+- 👀 I’m interested in Software Engineering, Game Development, and Cybersecurity!
-- 🌱 I’m currently learning Machine Learning and low level computer architecture
+- 🌱 I’m currently learning assembly and cybersecurity!
 - 📫 How to reach me nkozlo3@illinois.edu

 <!---